TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Extbase/Reference/Annotations.rst

 :php:`\TYPO3\CMS\Extbase\Annotation\Validate`: Allows to configure validators for properties and method arguments.
 See :ref:`extbase_validation` for details.

-Can be used in the context of a model.
+Can be used in the context of a model property.

 **Example:**